joshsmith01/eom-designate-primary-post-category/README.txt

 === Plugin Name ===
+Contributors: joshsmith01
-Contributors: (this should be a list of wordpress.org userid's) Donate link: https://www.efficiencyofmovement.com
+Donate link: https://www.efficiencyofmovement.com
-Tags: comments, spam
+Tags: comments, category, primary
 Requires at least: 3.0.1
 Tested up to: 3.4
-Stable tag: 4.3
+Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Here is a short description of the plugin.
-This should be no more than 150 characters.
-No markup here.
+Allow publishers to designate a primary category for their posts.

 == Description ==

+Enhance post category taxonomies with a primary category.
+Use this plugin to add a dropdown of categories to the Categories meta box in the Post edit screen.
+Content creators can determine the primary category from that dropdown list .
 This is the long description.
 No limit, and you can use Markdown (as well as in the following sections).

 For backwards compatibility, if this section is missing, the full length of the short description will be used, and